Line Flow based SLAM: Experiments

 \section{Experiments}

 We compare our approach with state-of-the-art SLAM systems on indoor and outdoor datasets, including the TUM RGBD~\cite{Sturm2012}, the 7-Scenes~\cite{Shotton2013}, the EuROC~\cite{Burri2016} and the KITTI~\cite{Geiger2012} datasets.
 We only use the monocular RGB images in these datasets.
-Both accuracy and efficiency are evaluated to demonstrate that we achieve promising accuracy compared with state-of-the-art SLAM methods.
-We also provide 3D line maps and line flow tracking results as qualitative evaluation to demonstrate that reliable and stable line flows can be extracted in challenging scenarios.
+Both accuracy and efficiency are evaluated to show the superiority of the proposed LF-SLAM.
+We also provide 3D line maps and line flow tracking results as qualitative evaluations to demonstrate that reliable and stable line flows can be extracted in challenging scenarios.